ScottPiersall/SICVM/manual.md

 ## Installation Instructions (Visual Studio)

 1. If you do not already have it, download the latest version of Visual Studio and make sure the .NET Core framework and C# are selected during the install process.
-The community edition is free and wiSll suffice for this project.
+The community edition is free and will suffice for this project.

 2. Open up the Visual Studio application and select the "Clone a repository" button on the get started menu